-Trying to understand what is the best trailer brake controller is a minefield – how many axles can it brake, is it a time-delayed or proportional controller, how will the control fit in the cabin … so many different choices and things to consider.
+Trying to find the best trailer brake controller is a minefield.
+How many axles can it brake?
+Is it a time-delayed or proportional controller? how will the control fit in the cabin?
+There are so many different choices and things to consider.

-Luckily for you, I’ve spent some time researching the subject, and not only have I got a list of five different controllers, I will give you a bit more insight as to the technicalities of it all, so I think we’ll start with the basics.
+Luckily for you, we’ve spent some time researching the subject.
+Not only have I got a list of five different controllers, but I will also give you a bit more insight as to the technicalities of it all.
+Let’s start with the basics.

 Top 5 Best Trailer Brake Controllers